 Posterior capsule opacification – why laser treatment is sometimes needed following cataract surgery

-Cataracts are removed by surgery.
-During cataract surgery the natural lens of your eye is replaced by an artificial lens.
-This new artificial lens is placed in your lens capsule, the membrane which held your natural lens.
+During cataract surgery the natural lens of your eye, which has become cloudy, is replaced by a clear artificial lens also known as an intraocular lens or “IOL”.
+This new artificial lens is placed inside your lens capsule, the membrane that originally held your natural lens.
 Your lens capsule is clear and remains clear following your cataract surgery.

-There are some reasons why you may be more likely to develop PCO.
+Although PCO is quite common, there are some reasons why you may be more likely to develop it.
 The younger you are when you have cataract surgery, the more likely it is that this thickening will occur.
-PCO is also more common in some unusual situations, such as where inflammation (swelling) is present in your eye or if someone has the eye condition retinitis pigmentosa.
+PCO is also more common in certain situations, such as where inflammation (swelling) is present in your eye or if someone has the genetic eye condition retinitis pigmentosa

 What are the risks of laser treatment?